fnerdwq/puppet-locales/README.md

 ##Overview

 This modules manages locales on Debian like system.
-It compiles locales and sets a default-
+It compiles locales and sets a default.

 Written for Puppet >= 3.4.0.